a2geek/gitea-bosh-release/README.md

 # Gitea BOSH Release

-This is a BOSH release to deploy Gitea along with the specified number of action runners.
+This is a BOSH release to deploy Gitea along with the specified number of action runners and support for Gitea pages via [caddy-gitea](https://github.com/42wim/caddy-gitea).

 The current configuration is to run the `act_runner` via BPM and bypass Docker completely.
 (It appears that Docker just gives a container for the action to run in -- that is, the `act_runner` container, so there is little benefit.)
 The `git` CLI is installed on both the Gitea and the runner nodes, while Node v20 is installed on the runner nodes (hypothetically, this is required for most actions).